Coronavirus Information for businesses and employees

 We've been signposting businesses to all grant information via Facebook, in our weekly e-newsletter, as well as answering queries.
 Up to date information, see Cornwall Council's webpage:

-Our other activities during Lockdown 3.0 and the reopening phase in April include:
+Our other activities during Lockdown 3.0 and the reopening phase from April to July 2021 include: